xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 ## Step 5.
 Make sure your store has multi-layered security

+Credit card fraud is the most common security threat that online retailers face.
+To avoid it and minimize the possibility of fraud orders and accounts use:

+1. PCI-DSS certified payment solutions

+   X-Cart doesn't store credit card data info to avoid an unauthorized access to customers’ payment information and is integrated with the certified payment solutions only.
+So just choose any online payment system that is pci-dss compliant and processes transactions securely.
+Alterative payment solutions can be used via a special pci-dss certified module - {% link "X-Payments" ref_8VFoqBFZ %}.

-1. Anti-fraud protection
+2. Anti-fraud protection

    X-Cart has a built-in antifraud protection via the [AntiFraud Service Connector module](https://market.x-cart.com/addons/antifraud.html "X-Cart Store Security").
+The module helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.

-2. Anti-bot protection
+3. Anti-bot protection

+4. Address Verification System (AVS)

+   One of the safest ways online retailers can facilitate credit card processing is by the use of an Address Verification System (AVS).
+This system is capable of comparing a customer’s billing address against the information stored on file by a credit card issuer.
+It can block any suspicious transactions if the information provided doesn’t match with the one stored on the credit card.